 The letter of 1 John pulls no punches.
 With high standards for a life of integrity, apathy and inconsistency are no longer options.
 1 John calls followers of Jesus to have the utmost honesty about themselves.
 Healthy relationships with God and with other believers are paramount for anyone who claims the name of Christ.
 In this study we will hear expositional teaching from local and regional pastors who will help us understand and apply God’s penetrating Word.

 Come ready to open God’s Word and pursue a life of following Jesus with deeper integrity.

-Olive Aneno will be speaking at Bryan as a part of an experimental series hosted by Bryan College in partnership with the Student Executive Council and the American Enterprise Institute.
+Peter Greer will be speaking at Bryan as a part of an event in partnership with the Student Executive Council and the American Enterprise Institute.